Gowthaman6369/facial_authentication/README.md

 3. **Use the application:**

     - Enter your username and password and click **Login**.
-    - Allow access to your webcam if prompted.# Web-Based Facial Authentication System
+    - Allow access to your webcam if prompted.